What Is a Stroke?

 - Difficulty understanding people, loss of orientation, general confusion

 The diagnosis is based on the medical history and a physician’s physical examination.
 A neurological examination provides first clues as to which brain regions are probably involved and how severe the brain damage may be.
-Diagnostic imaging like computed tomography (CT) and magnetic resonance imaging (MRI) enable physicians to distinguish between hemorrhagic stroke (bleeding) and ischemic (blocked artery), which is crucial for deciding on further therapies.
-In the case of ischemic stroke, contrast medium examination of the brain arteries (e.g., angiography) can help to locate the congested vessels.
+Diagnostic imaging like computed tomography (CT) and magnetic resonance imaging (MRI) enable physicians to distinguish between haemorrhagic stroke (bleeding) and ischaemic (blocked artery), which is crucial for deciding on further therapies.
+In the case of ischaemic stroke, contrast medium examination of the brain arteries (e.g., angiography) can help to locate the congested vessels.

 Prevention is the safest and best protection against a stroke.
 By pursuing a healthy lifestyle, some risk factors can already be reduced or completely excluded in advance.
 A healthy lifestyle includes:

 - A healthy diet with large portions of fruit and vegetables and foods low in sugar and fat

 - Adequate fluid intake, especially for older people who experience a decreased sensation of thirst

 - Weight loss, if overweight

 If any risk factors do exist despite a healthy lifestyle, you should go to your doctor for a regular health check.